 Completing the Special Needs Transportation Information Sheet.

-Making sure that all contact addresses and phone numbers are valid.
+Making sure that all contact addresses and phone numbers are current and valid.

 Ensuring a responsible person is home when your child is picked up in the morning and brought home in the afternoon.
 (Drivers assume responsibility at the door of the bus in the morning and will not release the child until they see the responsible person after school.)